Chamomile Helps Arthritis, Blood Thinning and Oral Pain

 Arthritis.

 You might expect them to try frankincense essential oil for knee pain because that herb is associated with strong evidence.
-But it’s really unexpected to see chamomile studied for knee pain!
+But it’s really unexpected to see this flower extract studied for knee pain!
 You think of that as a relaxation herb.
 Nevertheless, that’s exactly what researchers did.
-They applied chamomile topically to the knee.
+They applied it topically to the knee.

 To read more, the randomized controlled clinical trial was published in Complimentary Therapies in Clinical Practice.